usnistgov/vulntology/website/content/contribute/_index.md

 # Welcome to the Vulntology Community

-We are excited that you want to contribute to the Metaschema project.
+We are excited that you want to contribute to the Vulntology project.
 We are striving to provide a collaborative environment for professionals and hobbyists alike to contribute to the project's goals and objectives.

 ## Contributing

-We use GitHub as a collaboration platform for the development of the Metaschema framework.
+We use GitHub as a collaboration platform for the development of the Vulntology.
 Within the project's GitHub repository you will find:

 - A [set of issues](https://github.com/usnistgov/vulntology/issues?q=is%3Aopen+is%3Aissue) for which we need your help.
 Feel free to pick from this list, or [reach out to us](#contact-us) about any other ideas you might have.
 - [Guidelines](https://github.com/usnistgov/vulntology/blob/master/CONTRIBUTING.md) on contributing to this project.